jormaechea/sls-helper-plugin-janis/README.md

 The `sourceSnsTopic` parameter has the following structure:
 - `name` **REQUIRED** The name of the SNS Topic
 - `filterPolicy` **OPTIONAL** An object defining a [SNS Subscription Policy](https://docs.aws.amazon.com/sns/latest/dg/sns-subscription-filter-policies.html) to apply.
 The policy will be applied to the messages attributes scope, not to the event payload.

+For cross-account topics (ie, topics pubished in another AWS Accounts / Janis Services), you must add the following properties:
+- `scope`: _string_ With the fixed value of `remote`
+- `serviceCode`: _string_ With the service code of the remote service that will publish the topic

 **Returns**: _array_ of Hooks